-Greeting the Storm Spirit: Ascending Mt.
+Greeting the Storm Spirit: Hiking Mt.
 Washington, NH

 Here’s a tip for any would-be hikers out there.
 Don’t trust the Internet.

 The trouble is anyone can post anything on the Internet, and if it meets the criteria of Google’s algorithm it can be driven to the top of the search engine rankings, laying in wait like a coiled snake, ready to strike the first foolish boob who types in something harmless like, “Great hiking in New Hampshire.”

 I got Tuckerman Ravine Trail, described as “one of the shortest, most scenic, and most popular trails to the summit” of Mt.
 Washington.
 Short, scenic, popular.
 In my mind that translated to, “About two hours of hiking on a moderately inclined trail accompanied by lots of people walking their dogs.”
 And only 4.2 miles!
 This was going to be a piece of cake.

 Here are some things you should know about Mt.
 Washington before heading out on this leisurely hike.
 At 6,288 feet Mt.
 Washington, New Hampshire is the highest point in the northeastern United States.
 After the first two miles, the Tuckerman Ravine Trail suddenly gains in elevation about 3,000 feet, taking you from a brisk amble to rigorous hand-over-hand climbing across a treacherous boulder-strewn landscape.
 At its summit, Mt.
 Washington boasts the worst weather in the United States with recorded wind speeds of 231 mph, and it’s bitterly cold.
 The temperature difference between base and summit often exceeds 40 degrees.